bitovi/academy/src/technology-consulting/7-setting-expectations.md

 - How do you prepare for presenting findings and proposals to stakeholders?
 What key points do you focus on?
 - What strategies do you use to address stakeholder concerns and build support for proposed changes?

-### Running a pilot test
+### Analyzing the outcome of a pilot test

 Testing proposed changes on a small scale helps validate their effectiveness before full-scale implementation.
+After the pilot, it’s important to analyze the outcomes and refine the implementation plan based on feedback.

 - **Initiate a small-scale trial:** Implement the proposed changes on a small scale to test their effectiveness.
 Choose a pilot group that represents the broader user base.
 - **Define pilot goals:** Establish specific, measurable goals for the pilot, such as improved efficiency, reduced errors, or higher user satisfaction.
 Clear goals help in evaluating success.

-Tips and techniques:

-- **Success criteria:** Establish clear success criteria to evaluate the pilot’s outcomes.

-### Analyzing the outcomes

-After the pilot, it’s important to analyze the outcomes and refine the implementation plan based on feedback.

 - **Evaluate pilot outcomes:** Analyze the results of the pilot against the established goals to determine its success.
 Look for improvements in key metrics and overall user experience.
 - **Revise implementation plan:** Adjust the implementation plan based on the pilot outcomes to ensure optimal results during full-scale rollout.
 Incorporate lessons learned to avoid potential pitfalls.

 Tips and techniques:

+- **Success criteria:** Establish clear success criteria to evaluate the pilot’s outcomes.
 - **Performance metrics:** Compare pilot outcomes against predefined metrics to objectively assess success.
 - **Iterative adjustments:** Make iterative adjustments to the implementation plan based on feedback to refine the process.
 - **Stakeholder review:** Share revised plans with stakeholders for final review and approval before full-scale rollout.